 Procrastination: is it just a bad habit, like biting your nails or smacking your gum?
 Or is it a bigger deal than that?

 We think it’s a bigger deal.
 We’d lump it into one of the top 3 or 4 problems that hinder student success.
-It’s so important to us that we have included a significant training on avoiding procrastination in our study skills courses.
+It’s so important to us that we have included a significant training on avoiding this in our study skills courses.

-Procrastination hurts students more than they think it does.
+This hurts students more than they think it does.